Nikki Bella Spotted Kissing Artem Chigvintsev Amid Romance Rumors

 So excited to share with you all our video for a million subscribers!
 Click link in bio and swipe up in my IG story.
 My DWTS pro @theartemc & I saved our last dance for you all….
 Well for now ????
 Dancing has become such a passion for me and hope to do more in the future!
 Please go show @theartemc some love and check out his camp he is putting on in March! @prodancecamp Also Show @redlight24fps & @vanity.claire some love for their amazing videography and photography!! ???????????????????? #teamsmackdown4life #youtuber #argentinetango #bellas #dwts #millionsubscribers #dancingqueen

 Nikki Bella also revealed that she’s not looking to start any serious relationships at the present time, and that she plans on dating lots of amazing men.
-One of those men was rumored to be former Bachelorette contestant, Peter Kraus.
+One of those men was rumored to be former Bachelorette contestant Peter Kraus.
 However, it seems that it may be Artem Chigvintsev who has stolen her heart.

-As previously reported by The Inquisitr, Bella and Cena stunned fans when they called off their engagement just days before they were supposed to get married in Mexico.
-The WWE fan favorite couple revealed that they had split, leaving fans saddened by the news.
+As previously reported by The Inquisitr, Bella and Cena stunned fans when they called off their engagement, just days before they were supposed to get married in Mexico.
+The WWE fan-favorite couple revealed that they had split, leaving viewers saddened by the news.

-Following the split, rumors circulated that John didn’t want to have children, but that Nikki did, and that ultimately lead the pair to believe they may not have a future together as husband and wife.
+Following the split, rumors circulated that John didn’t want to have children, but that Nikki did — and that ultimately lead the pair to believe they may not have a future together as husband and wife.

 When Nikki Bella tried to give the engagement ring back, John Cena allegedly wouldn’t accept it, revealing that he wanted her to keep it.